ihmeuw/cascade-at/docs/user/concepts/smoothing.rst

  * At each of the control points of the age time grid, Dismod-AT will evaluate how close the rate or covariate multiplier is to some reference value.
 At these points, we define prior distributions.
-Cascade makes these *value priors* part of the :py:class:`PriorGrid <cascade.model.grids.PriorGrid>`.
+Cascade makes these :ref:`value priors <prior-specification>` part of the :py:class:`PriorGrid <cascade.model.grids.PriorGrid>`.

  * It's rare to have data points that are dense across all of age and time.